evildmp/afraid-to-commit/docs/git.rst

 Edit a file
 -----------

 GitHub allows you to edit files online.
-This isn't something you'll want to spend too much time doing, but it's handy for very small changes, for example typos and spelling mistakes you spot.
+This isn't the way you will normally use Git, and it's certainly not something you'll want to spend very much time doing, but it's handy for very small changes, for example typos and spelling mistakes you spot.

 #.  go to https://github.com/<your github account>/afraid-to-commit
 #.  find the ``attendees_and_learners.rst`` file